OSHChip/oshchip.github.io/products/Is_OSHChip_right_for_me.md

 Some insights into the conception, design, and trade-offs made in creating OSHChip may be of help.
-While not common for a technical site, I'm going to slip into first person for most of what follows since the reality is that OSHChip is the work of one person.
+While not common for a technical site, I'm going to slip into first person for this section since the reality is that OSHChip is the work of one person.

 My original plan was to create a platform specifically to support the creation of custom chips within the constraints of the programmable